Compare and Save With Loans Canada

 Review your credit report.
 Go over your credit report (which you can get for free from one of the major credit bureaus once a year) and make sure it’s free of errors.
 If you find any mistakes, have them reported and rectified, as they could be artificially pulling your score down.

 Be responsible with your spending.
 Now is probably not the best time to let your spending get out of control.
 Make sure to keep your spending in check so you don’t pile on more debt, which may have contributed to your woes before you filed for bankruptcy.

 Save your money.
 Instead of spending your money at the mall in Ottawa, save it.
 Having a cash reserve to fall back on can really come in handy when big expenses creep up.
 This will give you a financial cushion to rely on rather than having to take out a loan to cover a pressing expense.

 Apply for a secured credit card.
 While it might be difficult to get approved for new loans or credit with a bad credit score because of bankruptcy, a secured credit card should be relatively easy to get approved for.
 Having a secured credit card and using it responsibly can actually help you improve your credit score and even rebuild it from the ground up.

-What Kind of Debt Can Bankruptcy Resolve?
+What Kind of Debt Can Bankruptcy Resolve in Ottawa?